 A good way to figure out the value of everything you have is to create a list, or inventory, of all of your possessions and include dates of purchase, serial numbers, appraisal documents and any receipts.
 Use your cell phone or an app to take photos and save your inventory so that you can add to it if you make any new purchases.
 Include all expensive items and electronics, including computers, devices, home security systems, jewelry, instruments and any appliances you’ve purchased.
 Use the internet to identify what it would cost to replace those items, and then use that result to decide the minimum amount of renters insurance coverage you need.

-All tenants with pets should also consider purchasing liability insurance to cover property damage caused by their pets.
 If you have a large dog or a dog breed with more requirements from your insurance company, you may need to purchase additional liability insurance.

 How do I calculate renters insurance coverage?